JPabl04/ClasificationCNN/README.md

 ![gain(2)](https://github.com/JPabl04/ClasificationCNN/assets/142553256/a439e667-7f32-4fdf-b8dc-bae6a8ac8713)

-From this one can note that CNN are in fact better for image classification than conventional Dense Neural Networks.
-In adition, the continuation for this project could be the classification of words instead.
+This shows that CNN are better than conventional Dense Neural Networks for picture classification.
+Furthermore, the continuation of this project could involve word classification alternatively.